Treehouse of Horror XII: "Wiz Kids"

-In a parody of the Harry Potter books, Lisa and Bart go to the "Springwart's School of Magicry" in which young boys and girls are trained in the art of witchcraft, such as turning frogs into princes, with Milhouse turning his into a drunken slob, Lisa turning hers into a perfect British gentleman whom Mrs. Krabappel hits on, while Bart's results in a freakish hybrid that continuously vomits and begs for death.
-Seeing Lisa's proficiency in magic, Lord Montymort and his snake sidekick, Slithers, decide to capture Lisa in order to take her magical essence and increase Montymort's power.
-Montymort asks Bart to help separate Lisa from her wand, and Bart agrees to Montymort's proposal.
+In a parody of the Harry Potter books, Lisa and Bart attend "Springwart's School of Magicry", where they are trained in the magical arts, such as turning frogs into princes.
+Lisa succeeds in creating a perfect British gentleman out of her frog, but Bart's spell results in a freakish hybrid that continuously vomits and begs for death.
+Seeing Lisa's proficiency, Lord Montymort and his snake sidekick, Slithers, decide to capture her in order to take her magical essence and increase Montymort's power.
+Montymort asks Bart to help separate Lisa from her wand, and Bart agrees.

-On the night of the magic recital at Springwart's School of Magicry, Lisa attempts a "levitating dragon trick" on a gigantic dragon that is released onto the stage.
+On the night of the magic recital at Springwart's, Lisa attempts a "levitating dragon trick" on a gigantic dragon that is released onto the stage.
 Lisa is shocked to find that her spell will not work, and then notices that Bart has replaced her wand with a Twizzler.
-The dragon morphs into a giant Montymort who captures Lisa and begins sucking up her power.
-To save her from Montymort, a remorseful Bart casts a spell to destroy the evil one, but is struck by lightning.
+The dragon morphs into a giant Montymort, who captures Lisa and begins sucking up her power.
+A remorseful Bart casts a spell to destroy him, but is struck by lightning.
 In a last-ditch effort, Bart charges at Montymort and stabs him in the shin with his burnt wand.
 Montymort dies as his shin was the source of all his magic, and is eaten by a crying Slithers.
 As Bart and Lisa walk away, vowing to forget everything that happened, the leprechaun from the first story climbs onto Bart's back.

 Epilogue

-Pierce Brosnan, the Leprechaun, and the freakish Frog Prince exit a trailer, with fruit baskets.
-After the Leprechaun and Frog Prince (who were also apparently guest stars) criticize Brosnan for being allowed to park so close to the set in such a vast parking lot, Brosnan offers them a ride to their car.
-As Brosnan pulls out, he finds out too late that he has been taken hostage as they drive out of the parking lot in a mad haste.
+Pierce Brosnan, the leprechaun, and the freakish frog prince exit a trailer labeled "Simpsons guest stars".
+Brosnan offers to give the other two a lift, but the leprechaun hijacks the car and forces him to drive off at breakneck speed.